Womanhouse: Origins

 The project's goals, as professed by Schapiro and Chicago, were to help students overcome some of the problems associated with being a woman.
 Many of the issues Chicago believed that the students needed to overcome were centered upon their lack of ability to perform traditionally masculine skills.
 Chicago pushed students to become familiar using equipment such as various tools, to become comfortable in their ability to be assertive, and to view themselves as a part of the work force not defined by their domestic roles.
 It was thought that by teaching women to use power tools and proper building techniques, they would gain confidence and subsequently challenge the gendered expectations.
 Schapiro and Chicago believed that women could achieve more if society did not limit them and expect less from women than men.

 These techniques were to result in an "exclusively female environment" that included a greater community of female artists.
 The goal of this community was to expose the students to credited female artists not limited to Schapiro and Chicago.

 Paula Harper, an art historian for the California Institute of Arts Feminist Art Program, is credited for suggesting the idea for Womanhouse.
 Schapiro supervised Womanhouses dramatic works, while Chicago focused on other media.
 Their intention was to transform a domestic environment into one that fully expressed the experiences of women.

-"Womanhouse began in an old deserted mansion on a residential street in Hollywood and became an environment in which: “The age-old female activity of homemaking was taken to fantasy proportions.
+Womanhouse began in an old deserted mansion on a residential street in Hollywood and became an environment in which: “The age-old female activity of homemaking was taken to fantasy proportions.
 Womanhouse became the repository of the daydreams women have as they wash, bake, cook, sew, clean and iron their lives away."
-Before creating the art environments and pieces, the students had to do extensive reconstruction on the house which had been empty for many years.
-They had to fix broken windows and furnitures.
+Before creating the art environments and pieces, the students had to do extensive reconstruction on the house, which had been empty for many years.
+They had to fix broken windows and furniture.